QuadSpinner/Gaea-Docs/source/Guide/02-Graph/3-Properties.md

 The **Apply** button has an **Auto Apply** toggle button next to it.
 When you turn on **Auto Apply**, that particular node will update automatically.

 Alternatively, you can toggle the Auto Apply for any node via the properties menu.
-If a node is heavy to process even though it is not marked as such, you can toggle off the Auto Apply.
-Or if a heavy node is performing quickly for you, then you can toggle on the Auto Apply.
+If a node is heavy to process, even though it is not marked as such, you can toggle off the Auto Apply.
+Or if a Heavy Node is performing quickly for you, then you can toggle on the Auto Apply.

 ## Additional Information

 #### Post Processing

-The Post Process options sits right under the Properties and provides quick access to common functions.
+The Post Process options sit right under the Properties and provide quick access to common functions.
 See @postprocess.

 ![](/images/ui/postprocess.webp)